veshschenker/git-example/readme.md

 # git example
-this is my first project where iam using git.
+this is my first project where I am using git. this is my second commit project